metayeti/mINI/README.md

 ## License

-Copyright (c) 2018 Danijel Durakovic
+Copyright &copy; 2018 Danijel Durakovic

-MIT License
+Licensed under the terms of the [MIT license](LICENSE)